 While STLSP's programs are too low-cost to qualify for Federal Financial Aid, there are payment options available to students.
 All students are eligible to use payment plans, which break up the cost of tuition and fees over the time the student is enrolled, at no additional cost.
 More information about each program's payment plan can be found in the Courses section of the website.
 Many students are eligible for state, local, or third-party aid and are responsible for securing this funding prior to enrolling if they wish to utilize it.
 STLSP will work with these paying agencies to the extent possible within the paying agency's regulations.

 The cost of all required supplies is included in the cost of the programs at STLSP, so you will not need to purchase any supplies to utilize in class.
-We encourage you to purchase a pair of scrubs if you do not already own a pair, however they are not required for class so this cost is optional.
-If your externship site requires a labcoat to be worn, these may be purchased on your own or borrowed from the school for a refundable $40 deposit.
+We encourage you to purchase a pair of scrubs if you do not already own a pair.
+If your program has an externship, you will need scrubs for your final exam.
+Most externship sites will also require you to purchase a lab coat.
+These requirements will be discussed further in class once your externship is assigned to you.

 While you are on campus at STLSP, there is no required dress code as long as you are wearing lab-appropriate clothes.
 We ask that long hair is pulled back away from the face and closed toed shoes are worn.
 If you are in a program where phlebotomy is practiced, sleeves should be able to expose the bend of the arm easily.
 Scrubs are encouraged, but not required in the programs.
 If you are attending a clinical externship, you will be required to wear clinical externships on the last day of class during final skills assessments and to the entirety of your externship.
 Any color and style is fine, as long as the scrubs are clean and professional.
 Some externship sites will require a lab coat in addition to scrubs.